-President Donald Trump approved the final leg of the Keystone XL pipeline linking oil fields in Alberta, Canada to refineries on the Texas gulf coast.
+At a press conference, President Donald Trump announced he had approved the final leg of the Keystone XL Pipeline, linking oil fields in Alberta, Canada to refineries on the Texas Gulf Coast.

 Among those joining Trump in the Oval Office at the March 24 press conference were Energy Department Secretary Rick Perry; Russ Girling, president of TransCanada, the company that owns the pipeline; and Sean McGarvey, president of North America’s Building Trades Unions.

 Trump’s approval came just two months after he signed an executive order reviving the Keystone XL and Dakota Access Pipelines.
 Both projects were stalled and then blocked by the Obama administration.
 With Trump’s approval, the Dakota Access Pipeline has already been completed.
 Now, subject to approval by the Nebraska Public Service Commission, construction on the final stage of the Keystone XL Pipeline can begin.

 Upon completion, the $8 billion Keystone XL Pipeline would carry more than 830,000 barrels per day along its 1,200-mile route.
 The U.S. Department of State has estimated Keystone XL will create between 3,900 and 6,000 construction jobs and a total of 42,000 jobs indirectly related to the project.
 The pipeline would create 35 permanent monitoring and maintenance jobs upon completion.

 At the press conference, Trump said approval of Keystone XL is part of the commitment he made as a candidate for president to increase infrastructure projects.